Thailand - Phattalung

 Also, the lack of industry and job opportunities in Phattalung mean that mean Phattalung natives go to live elsewhere to find work.
 For example, many people living and working in Hat Yai come from Phattalung.

 From my perspective, the big advantage of this lack of development and lack of tourists is that there is still an opportunity to see the 'real' Thailand.
-The view of Thailand that most tourists get is completely artificial and although most will have strong views on Thailand, they haven't really seen Thailand.
+The view of Thailand that most tourists get is completely artificial and although many will have strong views on Thailand, they haven't seen Thailand if they have only ever visited Pattaya or Phuket.

-Phattalung's lack of development and tourism has resulted in there being no commercial airport.
+Phattalung's lack of development and tourism means there is no commercial airport.
 The nearest commercial airport is Trang, followed by Hat Yai.
 I would recommend flying into Trang airport.
 Not only is it the nearest airport, but the road connecting Trang and Phattalung (known as the Trang Andaman Gateway) is exceptionally scenic.

 From Trang the journey by road takes around 60 minutes, and from Hat Yai around 90 minutes.
 As is usually the case in Thailand, there are lots of bus and minivan services that connect Phattalung with other provinces.